 There’s no point in running rampant on Quora and answering every question that crosses your path.
 This isn’t Hogwarts and you’re not Hermione.
 Out here in the digital world, people appreciate topic experts who offer a true focus on their niche.
 Life isn’t all that different from the schoolyard.
 No one likes a know-it-all but pretty much everyone appreciates honesty, transparency, and real expertise.

-Here are a few steps to take when you’re ready to tackle the platform.
+Here are a few steps to take when you’re ready to begin hacking Quora.

 1. Do Some Keyword Research